fortran-lang/stdlib/doc/specs/stdlib_str2num.md

 `string`: argument has `intent(in)` and is of type `character(*)`.

-`mold`: argument has `intent(in)` and is of numerical type. currently: `integer`, `real32`, `real64` or `real128`. **Note**: the mold argument is included to help compilers chose the correct implementation at compile-time.
+`mold`: argument has `intent(in)` and is of numerical type (that is of `integer` or of `real`). **Note**: the mold argument is included to help compilers chose the correct implementation at compile-time.
 Currently, compilers are not able to disambiguate functions with respect to the left-hand-side of an assignment.

 ### Return value